mohammadtaherri/flutter_flexible_ui/packages/flutter_adaptive_ui/README.md

 - **breakpointData**

-This Widget obtains `BreakpointData` based on following rules:
+This Widget obtains the `BreakpointData` based on the following rules:

-1. `breakpointData` param that is passed to constructor.
+1. the `breakpointData` param that is passed to the constructor.
-2. If `breakpointData` param is null(no param is passed to constructor), The `breakPointData` is obtained from the closest `Breakpoint` instance that encloses the given context.
+2. If the `breakpointData` param is null(no param is passed to the constructor), The `breakPointData` is obtained from the closest `Breakpoint` instance that encloses the given context.
-3. If there is no `Breakpoint` in widget tree above this widget, it will use the default sizes.
+3. If there is no `Breakpoint` in the widget tree above this widget, it will use the default sizes.

 Use this param to override the default sizes: